Perry Pears

 Butt

-Widely planted in the past this variety makes a large tree of spreading, even drooping habit.
-The pears are usually turbinate in shape with green or yellowish skin.
+[Not in use] Pyrus communis maiden (vigorous): In stock £24.50Grow to be a large tree of spreading, even drooping habit.
 One of the later picked varieties in early November.
 Produces a good quality fruity perry.

 Gin